scientific-python/scientific-python-hugo-theme/doc/content/examples/blog/post3.md

 ---
-blogpost: true
+title: Post three with a long-ish title we can use to compare
 date: Jan 03, 2022
-author: jupyter
+author: ["jupyter"]
-location: World
-category: Manual
-tags: one, two, three, four, five, six, seven, eight, nine
-language: English
+tags: ["one", "two", "three", "four", "five", "six", "seven", "eight", "nine"]
+type: posts
 ---

-# Post three with a long-ish title we can use to compare

 Here's some text for post 3!